 Witchcraft Accusations Project

-In the wake of a public lynching of a 90-year-old woman, Madam Akua Denteh, in the Savannah Region on July 23, 2020, and the banishment of several women to so-called witches’ camps in the Northern and North East Regions, The Sanneh Institute has launched a project to address the issue with the ultimate goal of closing down the camps and reintegrating the victims back into their communities.
-The Project is in three phases:
+In the wake of the public lynching of a 90-year-old woman, Madam Akua Denteh, in the Savannah Region on July 23, 2020, and the banishment of several women to so-called witches’ camps in the Northern and North East Regions, The Sanneh Institute launched a project to address this issue.
+Our ultimate goal is the closure of these camps and the successful reintegration of the victims into their communities.
+This project is structured in three phases:

 - Education: TSI undertakes sensitization of the public on the harmful effects of witchcraft accusations.
 Since the inception of the campaign, we have had several interviews and held seminars for religious leaders and the general public, as well as published articles in local media for the purpose.
 For the list of interviews, seminars and publications, kindly click here.
 Work is also underway to commission experts for the production of teaching manuals on witchcraft from the Christian and Islamic perspectives.
 These will be used for education in schools, churches, and mosques.

 - Reintegration: TSI uses the information gathered from its research to lobby traditional rulers and relevant government ministries and agencies for the reintegration of victims banished to the alleged witches’ camps in the Northern and North East Regions of Ghana.
 In 2021, TSI successfully reintegrated a number of the victims from the Kpatinga camp into communities of their choice.
 We also facilitate relief aid to the camps.